 Decide who your beneficiaries will be, recognizing that this may change along with the circumstances of your life.
 With a few exceptions, any person or organization you choose may receive property from your estate.
 Typically, beneficiaries include a spouse or partner, parents, siblings, children and stepchildren.
 You may also want to include other relatives, friends and charities.

 Depending on your state of residence, you may need some or all of the following documents, which may require regular review and updates as your situation or thinking changes:

 Last Will and Testament.
 This legal document provides details about how you want your assets distributed after debts and taxes are settled.
 Your will designates who will oversee the execution of your estate, and it may name who will care for your minor children.

 Trusts.
 These financial instruments help you control the distribution of your property.
 A trust may be desired to maximize tax savings through gift giving, to avoid probate, to help a disabled beneficiary or to make charitable gifts.

 Durable Power of Attorney.
-A lifetime document that allows you to designate a representative to perform certain financial actions on your behalf if you become ill, incapacitated or otherwise unable to manage your affairs.
+This lifetime document allows you to designate a representative to perform certain financial actions on your behalf if you become ill, incapacitated or otherwise unable to manage your affairs.

 Living Will.
-A written declaration of the life-sustaining medical treatments you will or will not allow.
+This is a written declaration of the life-sustaining medical treatments you will or will not allow.